diff --git a/docs/user-guides/cluster/onboarding.md b/docs/user-guides/cluster/onboarding.md

 -greenhousectl cluster bootstrap --bootstrap-kubeconfig --org --cluster-name

-+greenhousectl cluster bootstrap --kubeconfig= --bootstrap-kubeconfig --org --cluster-name
++greenhousectl cluster bootstrap --kubeconfig= --greenhouse-kubeconfig --org --cluster-name

 ```